SAIDUMPALA01/medical-image-classification-system1/README.md

 ---

+## ⚙️ How the System Works

+1. Upload a chest X-ray image
+2. Image is preprocessed — resized to 224×224 and normalized
+3. CNN automatically extracts features from the image
+4. Model predicts **Normal** or **Pneumonia**
+5. Result is returned with a confidence score

+---

 ## 🎯 Project Objectives

 - **Analyze Effectiveness of ML Algorithms:** Compare different ML algorithms (CNNs vs SVMs) for medical image analysis